How Google and Facebook are Dominating Online & Mobile Advertising

 At a time when internet advertising is growing rapidly, diversity in advertising is not a favored tactic.

 An RBC Capital Markets survey found that 61 percent of businesses planned to increase spending on Facebook and just over half intended to increase Google advertising budgets.
-In contrast, only about 43 percent of online advertisers planned to increase YouTube spending and just over a third planned to bump budgets for Twitter advertising.
+In contrast, only 43 percent of online advertisers planned to increase YouTube spending.
+Just over a third planned to bump budgets for Twitter advertising.

 Local Advertising is Growing